 A perfect martini is an old-fashioned martini recipe in which a traditional martini is made with equal parts sweet vermouth and dry vermouth.
 For those who prefer a little sweetness, it's a great alternative to the classic.

 - Lemon peel for garnish

 - In a mixing glass, combine the sweet and dry vermouth and the gin.

 - Strain into a chilled martini glass.
 Garnish with the lemon peel.

 Shaking Versus Stirring Martinis

-Classic martinis are always stirred.
+Classic martinis and perfect martinis are always stirred.
 There are a few reasons you want to stir instead of shake a classic martini:

 - The purpose of shaking is to aerate, chill, and mix cocktails while the purpose of stirring is to chill and mix.
 Shaking and stirring create a different mouthfeel when using the same ingredients.

 - The only cocktails that require shaking are those that contain fruit juices - particularly citrus.
 Shaking aerates these cocktails and mixes the alcohol with the juice.

 - Martinis contain only spirits and therefore benefit from stirring over shaking.
 Stirring keeps the texture of the cocktail silky due to lack of aeration and dilutes the cocktail less.
 This results in a more pleasing mouthfeel and flavor.